 Jailhouse Rockers – This krewe is a spin-off of the popular Krewe of the Rolling Elvi.
 Thank you, thank you, thank you very much for applauding them on the parade route.

 Krewe des Fleurs – This group bloomed for the first time in 2016.
 Each year, they model themselves on a different flower.

-Krewe of King James: Super Bad Sex Machine Strollers – This co-ed groupmarches every year in tribute to James Brown, the Godfather of Soul.
+Krewe of King James: The Super Bad Sex Machine Strollers – This co-ed group has marched every year since 2014 to spread the message of James Brown, Soul Brother #1, to "get up offa that thing."
 Among other things, they throw hand-decorated 45 vinyl records.